Code-Institute-Submissions/dkidanu1-Milestone2_MarResub/README.md

 ### TESTING

-##### Functionality Testing
+#### Functionality Testing

-All the website links have been checked and they are all working.
+#### Interaction

+The website was tested and reviewed using the following steps:

+Home Page:
+1. Check that background video loads and plays (Verified)
+2. Cheack screen size rendering for all sections of the page (Verified)
+> The footer section had a positioning issue on mobile and tablet views.
+This was fixed utilizing columns in bootstrap.
+3. Check the map renders and provides the right location?
+(Verified)
+4. Check Social Media links work and open on a new tab(Verified)
+5. Check Navigation links work (Verified)

+Activities:
+1. Check background Image loads and displays (Verified)
+2. Cheack screen size rendering for all sections of the page (Verified)
+>The footer section had a positioning issue on mobile and tablet views.
+This was fixed utilizing columns in bootstrap.
+3. Check article links are working and open on a seperate tab (Verified)
+4. Check testimonial carousel moves and scrolls to different quotes (Verified)
+5. Check if image carousel functional (Verified)
+6. Check if map renders pins and zooms to reveal locations (Verified)
+7. Check Social Media links work and open on a new tab(Verified)
+8. Check Navigation links work (Verified)

+Book now:
+1. Check background Image loads and displays (Verified)
+2. Cheack screen size rendering for all sections of the page (Verified)
+>The footer section had a positioning issue on mobile and tablet views.
+This was fixed utilizing columns in bootstrap.
+3. Check if table of pricing renders (Verified)
+4. Check Social Media links work and open on a new tab(Verified)
+5. Check Navigation links work (Verified)

+Contact form:
+1. Check if the form submits with numbers in name and surname section
+> Form does not submit and renders an alert message
+2. Check if form submits with numbers in surname section
+> Form does not submit and renders an alert message
+3. Check if form submits with no email but all other fields correct
+> Form does not submit and message pops up within the form to indicate email structure needed
+4. Check if form submits name, surname and email correct but no message
+> Form does not submit and renders an alert message
+5. Submit form with all information in fields correct but not checking the check box
+>Form does not submit and renders an alert message to verify humanity

 The form fields have been checked and fields are correctly validated and a message is sent and received accordingly.

+#### Issues Found
 A problem was found in the successfully submitted function, the bootstrap alert was not being activated appropriately, thus for this fix I opted to use JS function.
 Initially I had put the Script to call the successful message in the HMTL File, I found that it wasnt working for the purpose of what I was trying to achieve.
 By moving the code into the email.js file and adjusting the syntax with multiple tests using the console and clearing the cache several times I got the desired outcome.

 Which was a Fixed submitted message, and the form returning a message on the website, so the user knows that everything went well.
 Another important element that needed alot of testing was the clearing of the form elements.
 ![Successful submission](assets/readme/successful.png)